Your Septic System

 As for "septic system additives" that claim to clean or condition your septic system: save your money.
 Proper use and regular pumping are the best ways to extend the life of the system.

 For more detailed information on how your septic system works and how to keep it working, please follow this link to the Department of Environmental Protection website: Caring for Your Septic System

 Getting a permit to install a septic system is a complicated process.
 Whether you’re building a new home or replacing a failed septic system at an existing home, your first task is to retain the services of a septic system designer (an engineer or registered sanitarian).
 This designer will perform a soil evaluation, design the system, prepare an application to the Board of Health, prepare drawings for review, and inspect the installation.

 The Shutesbury Board of Health does not review septic system plans.
 This service is provided by Claudia Lucas and Charlie Kaniecki of the Eastern Franklin County Health District, acting as an agent of the Board of Health.
 Septic system designs must be submitted to the district for review.
 The Board of Health will not issue a septic system permit without the recommendation of our agent.

 There are two parts to a soil evaluation: a soil profile and a deep hole analysis (“perc test”).
 Normally these are done together, but they can be done separately.
-If you are repairing or replacing an existing septic system, the perc test can be done at any time of the year.
-If you are installing a new septic system, the deep hole analysis must be done in March or April: this the “perc season” specified in Shutesbury Board of Health regulations.
+As of September, 2020, perc tests can be done at any time of the year; there is no longer a "perc season".

-In order to be used as the basis for a septic system design, deep hole observations must be witnessed by the Board of Health’s agent.
-The fee for the agent’s time is $200, payable to the Town of Shutesbury.
+In order to be used as the basis for an approvable septic system design, deep hole observations must be witnessed by the Board of Health's agent.
+The fee for the agent's time is $200, payable to the Town of Shutesbury.